davidmontoyago/terraform-provider-statuspage/README.md

  * page_id - (Required) the id of the page this component belongs to
  * type - (Required) One of "Pingdom", "NewRelic", "Librato", "Datadog", or "Self"
  * email - Required by the Librato and Pingdom type metrics providers.
- * password - Required by the Pingdom-type metrics provider.
- * api_key - Required by the Datadog and NewRelic type metrics providers.
+ * api_key - Required by NewRelic type metrics providers.
- * api_token - Required by the Librato type metrics provider.
+ * api_token - Required by the Librato and Pingdom type metrics provider.
  * application_key - Required by the Pingdom and Datadog type metrics providers.